enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

     // do work with gamma...
   }

-In both of these snippets, we make use of the method:
+In both of these snippets we make use of the method:

 .. cpp:function:: template<typename T> \
                   const T& EnzoEOSVariant::get() const

-  Accessor method that returns a reference to the contained EOS object, if ``this`` curently holds the EOS object of type ``T``.
+  Accessor method that returns a reference to the contained EOS object if ``this`` currently holds the EOS object of type ``T``.
   Otherwise, the program aborts with an error message.
   A non-``const``-qualified version of this method also exists.